Open Data Hub logo

 • CULL_IDLE_TIME: The maximum allotted time to scale an inactive notebook to zero (in minutes).

-• Idle notebooks stop at the time limit that you set.
+• Idle workbenches stop at the time limit that you set.

-If you want to dedicate certain machine pools to only running notebook pods, you can allow notebook pods to be scheduled on specific nodes by adding a toleration.
+If you want to dedicate certain machine pools to only running workbench pods, you can allow workbench pods to be scheduled on specific nodes by adding a toleration.
 Taints and tolerations allow a node to control which pods should (or should not) be scheduled on them.
 For more information, see Understanding taints and tolerations.

-This capability is useful if you want to make sure that notebook servers are placed on nodes that can handle their needs.
-By preventing other workloads from running on these specific nodes, you can ensure that the necessary resources are available to users who need to work with large notebook sizes.
+This capability is useful if you want to make sure that workbenches are placed on nodes that can handle their needs.
+By preventing other workloads from running on these specific nodes, you can ensure that the necessary resources are available to users who need to work with large workbench sizes.

 Prerequisites